wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

     <h2 id="method-h">Five Months of Live Experimental Data Collection on a Running Kiln</h2>

     <p>
       The program ran from April to August 2022 on Line 3.
-Every decision was data-driven — no fuel mix change was made without corresponding production data to justify it.
+Every decision was data-driven; no fuel mix change was made without corresponding production data to justify it.
 The methodology was iterative: introduce a new fuel combination, collect data for a defined period, analyse the impact on kcal/kg clinker and C3S, adjust the mix ratio, and repeat.
     </p>

     <div class="method-steps">